rwblokzijl/Msc-thesis-EuroToken/thesis.md

 receive all the blocks neccesary to finalise all transactions before it with the gateways of the 2 peers before them. - TODO work this out in more detail

-Going back to the requirements specified by the ECB, the offline transfer ability of the EuroToken system lays the groundwork for the following
-requirements:

-- 2 **Cash-like features**
-- 5 **back-up system**

 ## Evaluating scalability

 In order for the EuroToken system to be able to function at the scale of the